 Local nursing support

-Many people live a long way from their local hospital, so it is important to be aware of local services that can support you or the person you are caring for.
-This section explains the services that are based locally in the community rather than in hospital, such as nurses in the community and hospice care.
+Many people live a long way from their local hospital, so it is important to be aware of local services that can support you.

 Community health services

 If you are being cared for at home, you will probably want to access community health services at some stage.
 For example, you might need help from a community nurse at home.
 These services support families as well as people who are ill, so make sure you ask for support if you need it.
 They may also provide access to practical support, such as equipment.